7 Ways to Build a Psychologically Safe Workplace

 An internal study conducted by Google found that teams with high rates of psychological safety were better than other teams at implementing diverse ideas and driving high performance.
 Members of these teams also were more likely to stay with the company and carve out meaningful career paths.

-According to a Gallup report, organizations that move towards creating psychological safety for its employees see a 30% reduction in turnover, 40% reduction in safety incidents and a 12% increase in productivity.
+According to a Gallup report, organizations that move towards creating psychological safety for its employees see a 30% reduction in turnover, a 40% reduction in safety incidents, and a 12% increase in productivity.
 Gartner has pointed to psychological safety as a top priority for HR leaders in 2022.

 Tips for Building a Psychologically Safe Workplace